pcardona34/apps-within-gsde/Roadmap.md

 ### PRICE: Image Manipulation Program

-- [x] Filters, Transform, save as tiff, jpg: ok
+- [x] Filters, Transform, save as tiff, jpg: ok.
+Maybe redoundant with ImageViewer which already provide a crop tool and a integrated way to convert images with the save Panel.

 ### StepSync